Best managed WordPress hosting: speed, security, & ease of use

 - Bluehost – affordable managed WordPress hosting

-- Liquid Web – premium-level managed WordPress platform
+- Liquid Web – premium managed WordPress hosting

-- WP Engine – best agency solution for managed WordPress hosting
+- WP Engine – top managed WordPress hosting

 |Features||WordPress staging, caching, Ultrafast PHP, backups|